 Michael Wallis is a Member in the San Antonio office and head of the firm’s Health Law Section.
 His practice includes medical malpractice defense and labor and employment law.
-Mr. Wallis regularly represents nurses, physicians, hospitals and employers in various civil and federal courts throughout Texas.
+Mr. Wallis regularly represents nurses, physicians, hospitals, and employers in various civil and federal courts throughout Texas.
 Reported cases include Texas Laurel Ridge Hospital, L.P. d/b/a Laurel Ridge Treatment Center v.
 Almazan, 374 S.W.3d 601 (Tex.
 App. – San Antonio 2012, no pet.); and Matosky v.
 Manning, M.D., 428 Fed.
 Appx.
 293 (5th Cir.
 2011).

 South Texas College of Law, Houston, J.D., 2001; Loyola of New Orleans, B.A., 1996

 Mr. Wallis is admitted to practice law in the State of Texas, the United States District Court for the Eastern, Western, Northern and Southern Districts of Texas, the Fifth Circuit Court of Appeals, and the Supreme Court of the United States.

 Mr. Wallis is a member of the San Antonio Bar Association, the Texas Bar Foundation, the San Antonio Bar Foundation, the National Order of Barristers and the William S. Sessions American Inn of Court.